zama-ai/concrete-ml/docs/advanced-topics/pruning.md

 ![Fully Connected Neural Network](../figures/network.png)

 For every neuron shown in each layer of the figure above, the linear combinations of inputs and learned weights are computed.
-Depending on the values of the inputs and weights, the sum $$v_k = \sum_i w_ix_i$$ - which for Concrete-ML neural networks is computed with integers - can take a range of different values.
+Depending on the values of the inputs and weights, the sum $$v_k = \sum_i w_ix_i$$ - which for Concrete ML neural networks is computed with integers - can take a range of different values.

 To respect the bit-width constraint of the FHE [table lookup](https://docs.zama.ai/concrete-numpy/tutorials/table_lookups), the values of the accumulator $$v_k$$ must remain small to be representable using a maximum of 16 bits.
 In other words, the values must be between 0 and $$2^{16}-1$$.